Naomi Osaka rallies to beat Victoria Azarenka for US Open championship - The Boston Globe

 Azarenka held there, somehow, and broke to get to 4-3, then stood and stretched during the ensuing changeover.

-But Osaka regained control, breaking to start a match-ending run of three games, covering her face when the final was over.
+Osaka regained control, then covered her face when the final was over.

-Osaka, a 22-year-old born in Japan and now based in the United States, added to her trophies from the 2018 US Open — earned with a brilliant performance in a memorably chaotic final against Serena Williams — and 2019 Australian Open.
+“I actually don't want to play you in more finals,” a smiling Osaka told Azarenka afterward.
+“I didn't enjoy that.”

 Advertisement